gschmutz/kafka-workshop/10-stream-processing-using-ksql/README.md

 ## Connect to ksqlDB Engine

 In order to use KSQL, we need to connect to the KSQL engine using the KSQL CLI.
-An instance of a KSQL server has been started with our Streaming Platform and can be reached on port 8088.
+An instance of a KSQL server has been started with the Data Platform and can be reached on port 8088.

 ```
 docker exec -it ksqldb-cli ksql http://ksqldb-server-1:8088